Comprehensive manual to getting a trademark registered.

 - There is only one place where you can register your trademark officially.
 It the Trademark Office!
 In the US it’s the USPTO, in the European Union it’s the EUIPO and so on.
 You can get the list of all the Trademark Offices in different countries in the bottom of the article.

-- Trademark registration takes time, period.
-In the USA the process will not take less than 8 months, don’t trust anyone who tells you that he will get you brand registered in 2 days.
+- Trademark registration In the USA takes time, period.
+The process will not take less than 8 months, don’t trust anyone who tells you that he will get you brand registered in 2 days.
 Either he lies, or he doesn’t know what he is talking about.
 In any case, stay away from him.

 - To get a trademark you will have to pay at least the government fee.
 There is no such thing as a free trademark registration!